coreos/quay-docs/issues/missing-checksum-cookie.md

 layout: doc
 sublayout: issue
 title: Missing checksum cookie
-reviewed: 2015-05-18T12:10:58-04:00
+reviewed: 2017-04-26T17:30:00-04:00
 ---
-The checksum cookie for the current image is missing
+When using Docker V1 protocol, the checksum cookie for the current image is missing.

-### The checksum cookie was not found

 Please upgrade your version of docker.
-If the problem persists, please [contact support](https://quay.io/contact).